OneSignal/onesignal-java-api/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);
-    String appId = "appId_example"; // String | The app ID that you want to view notifications from String limit = "limit_example"; // String | How many notifications to return.
+    String appId = "appId_example"; // String | The app ID that you want to view notifications from Integer limit = 56; // Integer | How many notifications to return.
 Max is 50.
 Default is 50.
     Integer offset = 56; // Integer | Page offset.
 Default is 0.
 Results are sorted by queued_at in descending order.  queued_at is a representation of the time that the notification was queued at.
     Integer kind = 0; // Integer | Kind of notifications returned:   * unset - All notification types (default)   * `0` - Dashboard only   * `1` - API only   * `3` - Automated only
     try {